jacktan130802/MindfulHacks/README.md

 Color stripes dashboard (shareable) promotes mental health in the community

 The MOBOT also acts as a companion.
-(Would not feel alone)
+(Would not feel alone).Comforts potentiallly depressed users